teteuhere/BattleShipGame/readme.md

 # 🔥 Battleship: AI Edition 🔥

-Welcome to Battleship: AI Edition\!
-This is a classic game of Battleship with a modern twist.
-The project features a full-stack application with a Django backend that powers the game logic, a React frontend for an interactive user experience, and a powerful AI opponent driven by the Deepseek model running through Ollama.
+Welcome to Battleship: AI Edition!
+This is a classic game of Battleship with a modern twist, now supercharged with multiple game modes and strategic abilities.
+The project features a full-stack application with a Django backend that powers the game logic, a React frontend for an interactive user experience, and a powerful AI opponent driven by the Ollama framework.
 The entire application is containerized with Docker for easy setup and deployment.

 ## ✨ Features

-  * **Classic Battleship Gameplay**: A fully implemented game of Battleship.
+* **Classic Battleship Gameplay**: The timeless naval strategy game you know and love.
+* **Player vs. Player (PvP)**: Battle against a friend on the same machine.
-  * **AI Opponent**: Play against a smart AI powered by the Deepseek language model.
+* **Player vs. AI (PvA)**: Test your skills against a smart AI opponent.
-  * **Modern Tech Stack**: Built with Django, React, and Docker for a robust and scalable application.
-  * **RESTful API**: A clean and well-structured API to manage the game state.
+* **"Hunter-Killer" AI**: The AI uses an advanced strategy.
+Once it scores a hit, it intelligently hunts in adjacent cells to sink the ship before searching elsewhere.
+* **New Game Mode: Salvo**: A chaotic and fast-paced mode where players fire a number of shots equal to their number of surviving ships.
+* **Power-Up System (Optional)**: Spice up your matches with three unique, one-time-use abilities:
+    * **✈️ Scout Plane**: Reveals a random 2x2 area of the enemy's grid.
+    * **🚀 Torpedo**: Fires a shot that travels across an entire row or column, hitting the first ship in its path.
+    * **⚡ EMP Blast**: Disables your opponent's systems, forcing them to miss a turn.
+* **Leaderboard**: A Hall of Fame that tracks and displays the top commanders by their total wins.
-  * **Containerized Environment**: Easy to set up and run on any machine with Docker.
+* **Containerized Environment**: Easy to set up and run on any machine with Docker using a single command.

 -----